 32. Turkey

-In Turkey, breakfast consists of bread, cheeses, olives, cucumbers, tomatoes, spicy Turkish sausages, honey, jams, omelette, and fruit.
+When it comes to breakfast, Turkey is a country that has endless options.
+A classic breakfast consists of bread, cheeses, olives, cucumbers, tomatoes, spicy Turkish sausages, honey, jams, omelet, and fruit.
 This is accompanied by baked dishes like börek (filled phyllo pastry) and served with delicious Turkish tea or coffee.
+For a lavish breakfast spread, try “Kahvalti” which has something for every pallet.

 Also read, 11 delicious Turkish desserts that are not Baklava